Komodo/komodo-website/src/pages/blog/2014-03/adding-custom-komodo-snippets-with-macros.html.md

 // Create a unique default name string var defaultName = "New Snippet - " + d.toLocaleTimeString().substr(0,8).trim()
-// Ask for a name or provide the unique default var name = ko.interpolate.interpolateStrings("%(ask:Snippet Name: " +
+// Ask for a name or provide the unique default var name = ko.interpolate.interpolateString("%(ask:Snippet Name: " +
                                              defaultName + ")")
 // Assign the name to the snippet name attribute snip.name = name;